timtnleeProject/skeletons/README.md

 })
 ```

-If data isn't valid, skeletons will show warning message in console or throw error depends on your setting.
+If data isn't valid, skeletons will show the warning message in the console or throw error depends on your setting.

-However if there's a schema problem (defined a wrong schema), skeletons will always throw error.
+However, if there's a schema problem (defined a wrong schema), skeletons will always throw an error.

-**notice** : Skeletons will discover schema erorrs only when `rule.validate()` called.
+**notice** : Skeletons will not discover schema erorrs until `rule.validate()` is called.

 ### rule.valid